Is Meat Essential to a Healthy Adult Diet? Why or Why Not? Part One

 On the other hand, if the client’s “why” is because of the social obstacles and challenges they fear facing, or the false programing that they “need” it in order to get enough protein, or that a plant-based, organic lifestyle is too expensive, then teaching with love and kindness is in order to help allow for a well-informed decision.
 FYI, this is why we created and opened our business in the first place . . . to bring awareness to the masses of the possibilities . . .
 NEVER to create more stigma and divide.
 Above all, I feel overall health and wellbeing of SELF must ALWAYS come FIRST and is the take-home message here.

 The above part of my answer to the "why or why not" came straight from the heart.
 Tune into Part Two, where I reference a few source that you may wish to explore more on your own.
-If you made it this far, I thank you for reading!
-Feel free to share your story; we all learn best when we care enough to listen and keep and open mind. :)

 Comments